BroadbandForum/usp/specification/messages/index.md

 This field contains the locally unique opaque identifier that was set by the Controller when it created the Subscription on the Agent.

 **R-NOT.9** - The `subscription_id` field MUST contain the Subscription ID of the Subscription Object that triggered this notification.
-If the `subscription_id` field does not contain the Subcription ID of the Subscription Object that triggered this notification, this Response MUST be ignored and not considered valid for the purpose of calculating notification retries.
+If the `subscription_id` field does not contain the Subscription ID of the Subscription Object that triggered this notification, this Response MUST be ignored and not considered valid for the purpose of calculating notification retries.

 #### Notify Error Codes